 - Advance the critical issue areas of focus for the conference to strengthen families and protect children.

-- Detail efforts related to Family First implementation and how they demonstrate doing business differently by addressing some or all critical issue areas (listed above), as well as kinship care, substance use treatment, congregate care, etc.
+- Detail efforts related to Family First implementation and how they demonstrate doing business differently by addressing some or all critical issue areas (listed above), as well as kinship care, family foster care, substance use treatment, congregate care, etc.

 - Provide examples of cross-system, cross-state/county, and other collaborations that aim to eradicate barriers to support and enhance child and family well-being.

-- Provide examples of best practices in the implementation of the Indian Child Welfare Act (ICWA) and support of American Indian children and families.
+- Share examples of best practices in the implementation of the Indian Child Welfare Act (ICWA) and support of American Indian children and families.

-- Provide examples of training programs and other human resources-related approaches to having a qualified and quality child welfare workforce for the future.
+- Offer examples of training programs and other human resources-related approaches to having a qualified and quality child welfare workforce for the future.

 - Provide participants with actionable information they can apply in their agencies.

-- Provide action and advocacy for the successful implementation of the National Blueprint to ensure that all children and families flourish.
+- Advance action and advocacy for the successful implementation of the National Blueprint to ensure that all children and families flourish.

 We will be accepting a limited number of proposals to present the Action Lab sessions.
 Priority will be given to presentations by CWLA member and partner organizations.